 Tutoring meets Monday-Friday from 4-6pm in the City Faces studio.
 Children must be at least 5 years old to attend, and registration at the beginning of the semester is required.
+Snack is provided.

 Girl’s Club is a program that exists to provide group mentoring for girls aged 7-18.
 Girl’s Club is a safe space through which girls can learn, develop relationships, and ultimately gain skills they can carry with them throughout their lives.
 The ultimate goal of Girl’s Club is to prepare the girls of Clinton Peabody to be successful academically, emotionally, and socially.
-Activities performed at Girl’s Club range from field trips to the St. Louis History Museum, to healthy relationship workshops, to STEM projects.
+Activities performed at Girl’s Club range from field trips to the St. Louis History Museum, to healthy relationship workshops, to art projects.

 Girls Club meets every Saturday from 3-5pm and is open to girls 7-18.
 Advance registration is not required.
 Snack is provided.

 Boys club is a program that connects Wash U students with young men in Clinton Peabody in the hopes of fostering personal growth and creating a support system that these young men can depend upon.
 We strive to create a sense of community in which all members of the club feel safe to talk about issues that may be prevalent in their lives, including issues around violence, masculinity, and self-care.
-Through sports, arts, crafts, weekly adventures and field trips, we provide a consistent, temporary outlet for any problems our members may be facing, while also exposing them to various employment opportunities and educational endeavors.
+Through sports, arts, crafts, weekly adventures and field trips, we provide a consistent outlet for any problems our members may be facing, while also exposing them to various employment opportunities and educational endeavors.